Share the Beach with Beach-Nesting and Migratory Shorebirds

 Human disturbance is a major threat to birds and their young on our beaches.

 Beach-nesting birds Piping Plovers, American Oystercatchers, Least Terns, and Black Skimmers nest and raise their young on Stone Harbor Point.
 Do your part and give them the space they need.
 Migratory shorebirds Several species of migratory shorebirds travel thousands of miles to feed and rest on their long journeys between their winter areas in South America and their nesting areas in the Arctic.
 They arrive hungry and tired and their time here is critical to their survival.
 Don’t disturb them—it really matters.
 CONSERVATION IN ACTION A project to improve habitat for coastal birds is underway at Stone Harbor Point.
 Elevated sandy habitat areas have been created to protect nests from storm flooding and provide safe resting areas for migratory birds.
-Protection from predators and disturbance are critical aspects of the project.
+Protection from predators and disturbance are critical aspects of the project.- Funding provided by US Department of Interior through the National Fish and Wildlife Foundation

 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the opinions or policies of the U.S. Government or the National Fish and Wildlife Foundation and its funding sources.